 I desperately wanted Laura to love me and think I was worth having around, but always secretly feared that the fact that I was a year younger than her, combined with my general shortcomings, would eventually lead her to seek greener pastures in more appropriate friends.

 One reason I knew our friendship had a timer on it was that our biggest bond was Barbies.
 She had so many, and we created a whole world with epic drama going on.
 There were only like, two boy dolls, and one had an awkward fuzzy head that looked vaguely moldy, so we didn’t really like to utilize him too often.
-And we weren’t progressive enough to just make all the chicks lesbians, but we were sociopathic enough to create a back story that involved all the parents of the Barbies dying in a freak tragedy, so all the Barbies were left in charge of their siblings, who were the random smaller dolls we came across, like those miniature people that were around for awhile (not Polly Pocket), and this one mermaid bath toy, and our Annie dolls.
+And we were sociopathic enough to create a back story that involved all the parents of the Barbies dying in a freak tragedy, so all the Barbies were left in charge of their siblings, who were the random smaller dolls we came across, like those miniature people that were around for awhile (not Polly Pocket), and this one mermaid bath toy, and our Annie dolls.
 So basically almost all the teenagers looked exactly the same (assuming we hadn’t gotten ambitious with the scissors and hair dye), and all the kids were so different and not even all completely human.

 Each family had a spot in our respective rooms, depending on whose house we were playing in that day.
 And our Barbies’ et al. lives were intense.
 There were cool kids and the losers, and the cool kids would bully the losers and it got very Lord of the Flies.
 The older dolls had affairs.
 Laura’s mom watched “The Young and the Restless,” and we started getting ideas from that.
 Some days when it rained, we’d take some of the dolls out to the pool and see if they could survive terrible storms and perilous situations.